Reporting an Injury

 - Serious Injury and Illness Reporting (within 8 hours of injury)

 - First Aid Procedure for Animal Bites

-Use the Employer's First Report (EFR) to report work-related injury, illness, or exposure.
+Use the Injury and Illness Report (IIR) to report work-related injury, illness, or exposure.
 This is the site to use to submit and manage claims.